mhashim6/blog/content/posts/software-engineer-intuition.md

 ### The Seeker Mindset
 > Sometimes not following Mufasa's advice can be good for your growth.

 This one can sting a bit, you can't acquire knowledge by just being a receiver.
-If you're not seeking it, and if you're not curious enough, you will only learn your first step.
+If you're not seeking it, and if you're not curious enough, you will only walk your first step.
 Always unprepared, always challenged, always surprised, always overwhelmed, always facing a learning curve.

-But if instead of being passive, and proactively seeking the unknown, facing a new problem is basically continuing a thread you once started.
+But if instead of being passive, you proactively seek the unknown.
+Facing a new problem is basically continuing a thread you once started.
 Sometimes not following Mufasa's advice can be good for your growth.

 ### Context-Free